REIT Property Sectors

 REITs in the Sector: 9 Sector Market Cap: $ 88,484 m Avg.
 Dividend Yield: 15.61%

-Mall REITs own and manage malls and outlet centers, falling into three rankings: A, B, or C largely depending on their tenant sales per square foot.
+Mall REITs own and manage malls and outlet centers.
+Those properties fall into three rankings: A, B, or C, largely depending on their tenant sales per square foot.
 While top-tier malls continue to perform well across all metrics, including average rent and occupancy, less productive malls have struggled in fundamentals and stock price since the end of the recession.